Nishant-design99/Snakes/README.md

 ## How to Play

-1. Open `snakes.html` in a modern web browser
+1. Visit https://nishant-design99.github.io/Snakes/ in a modern web browser
 2. Select your preferred theme from the dropdown menu
 3. Use arrow keys or on-screen buttons to control the snake
 4. Eat the food to grow and increase your score